 Saskatoon dodgeball player

-If you want to compete in dodgeball at regional, national, or international tournaments, you’ll be playing with international rules.
-Our International tournaments and leagues follow the same rules as Dodgeball Canada: World Dodgeball Federation rules.
+If you want to compete in dodgeball at regional, national, or international tournaments, you’ll likely be playing with World Dodgeball Federation rules, which are the same rules followed by Dodgeball Canada.

 What’s different between WDF and rec league rules?